Stone sculptures of horses and sheep in the Caucasian States: History of appearance and learning

 In the 1920s, V.M.Sysoyev registered stone sculptures of horses and sheep in following points of Absheron peninsula, on Muslim cemetery in Zikh village, in Kuturlu village of Kurdistan uyezd, in Muslim cemetery of Qarağac village of Nagorno-Karabakh Autonomous Republic, in Aznaburt, Azi (lower part), Vanand, Danagird (in Armenian cemetery) of Nakhchivan’s border, in Nakhchivan (city), Ananab village, in Armenian church in Erzincan, in Abidere, Balaburm Garidy, Lerik, Tangarud, Eychara villages of Lankaran uyezd, during the working process on archeological map of Azerbaijan.
 Sysoyev also noted that, local residents of Ordubad, Danagirt and Abrakunis find out these figures in ancient cemeteries, in mountains and other places, attach importance to them, frequently bring them from there and put on graves of their dears.
 An exemplar of stone sheep was also in park “in the square”, in Borjomi, which was brought from outskirts.
 In 1925, this sheep was vanished and taken away by the Kura River, during flood of the river.
 Artistically created figure of sheep was in Barda village near Yevlakh.
 Fate of that sheep, a photo of which is kept in archive of the Azerbaijan State Museum of History, is unknown at present.

 In 1926, monuments in Urud village of Zangezur district were found out by archeologist A.K.Alakbarov, about which he briefly wrote the following sentences: “There are many sepulchral monuments with pictures of people and inscriptions on sides” in an ancient cemetery of Urud village.

 Y,Pchelina notes that (1932), such kind of monuments are popular in literature about the South Caucasus and usually are ascribed to Armenians and Turks.
 She emphasizes headstones as “very rough sculptures” of sheep and horses made of gray stone in a cemetery near Yanig Yugoruk sanctuary (between Kizilav and Seyidlar villages on the Hakari river) and also in cemeteries of Shalva, Minkend, Gara-Gishlag villages.
 Pchelina describes these sculptures also:

-There is an opinion about similarity of popular sculptures of horses with Oghuz traditions of putting a horse effigy on a grave, in Azerbaijani cemeteries.

-According to Azerbaijani historian M.C.Neymatova, headstones in shape of stone sculptures of sheep and known in Azerbaijan as “goch dash”, appeared in connection with sheep husbandry.
+According to Azerbaijani historian M.C.Neymatova, headstones in shape of stone sculptures of sheep and known as “goch dash”, appeared in connection with sheep husbandry.
 Besides this, she assumes that appearance of headstones in shape of horse sculptures should be explained as the horses which were the only transportation in mountains, were sacred.
-It is considered that headstones in shape of stone horses were connected to horse burials, which are many in kurgans in the territory of Azerbaijan.